Orthogonal Statistical Learning: Instantiating the Main Results: Sufficient Conditions for Oracle Rates

-When $p=0$, this corresponds to the case of \emph{parametric functions} (e.g., VC-subgraph classes), while for $p>0$, we recover nonparametric function classes, such as Lipschitz/smooth functions or kernel spaces.
+where we recall that $\cH_2$ is the metric entropy defined in \pref{def:metric_entropy}.
+When $p=0$, this corresponds to the case of parametric functions (e.g., linear models and VC-subgraph classes), while for $p>0$, we recover nonparametric function classes, such as Lipschitz/smooth functions or kernel spaces.
 We let $p_1$ and $p_2$ denote the maximum complexity of any output coordinate projection for the nuisance and target class, respectively.
-Our goal is to understand for what pairs $(p_1,p_2)$ the sample splitting meta-algorithm can achieve oracle rates.
+We provide sufficient conditions on the pair $(p_1,p_2)$ under which the sample splitting meta-algorithm (\pref{alg:sample_splitting})---with an appropriate choice for the target and nuisance estimator---can achieve oracle rates.